gnois/losty/README.md

 /page/:%w-(%d)-(%d)
 ```

-There is no way to specify optional last segment, to avoid possible conflicts
+There is no way to specify an optional last segment, to avoid possible conflicts:
 ```
   /page/:?  <- not valid
   /page
 ```
-Specify both routes instead, with and without the optional segment
+Specify both routes instead, with and without the optional segment.

 The match pattern does not allow `%c, %s`, and obviously `/`, which is always a path separator.